Iowa / County

 What is the weather like in South Des Moines, IA year-round?

-South Des Moines experiences all four seasons, with warm summers reaching highs of 86°F and cold winters dipping to about 16°F. The city receives roughly 36 inches of annual rainfall and enjoys sunshine around 60% of the year.
-These weather patterns offer a pleasant balance of outdoor opportunities throughout the year.
+South Des Moines experiences four distinct seasons, with warm summers reaching highs of 86°F and cold winters dipping to 16°F. The area receives about 36 inches of rainfall annually and enjoys sunshine on 60% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter